splynx/docs/files/en/configuration/finance/reminders/reminders.md

 * **Enable Reminders** - enables or disables automatic sending of reminders;
 * **Message type** - choose the message type for sending reminders: Email, SMS, Email+SMS;
 * **Hour to send at** - choose a time for sending reminders;
-* **Static days** - a toggler allows to choose in which days of the month the reminders should be sent: after `x` number of days after billing day or on static days of the month.
+* **Static days** - a toggle allows to choose in which days of the month the reminders should be sent: after `x` number of days after billing day or on static days of the month.
 * **Reminder #1 day** - select in how many days you'd like the First Reminder to be sent;
 * **Subject #1** - type a subject for the 1st Reminder;
 * **Reminder #2 day** - select in how many days you'd like the Second Reminder to be sent;